learnforward-author is a build tool for generating HTML5 textbooks

 test/test.coffee is a good way to get a feel for what we expect the tool to be able to do, like compiling, moving files from one folder to the other, generating a table of contents from a particular folder structure and so on.

 npm test command, but this time from the

-patterns/ folder.
-It's a PhantomCSS test suite that runs a headless Chrome browser within the Ubuntu virtual machine in vagrant.
-It prods around the textbook, clicks various things and takes screenshots of the application in its varying states and screen sizes.
+It's a PhantomCSS (through grunt-phantomcss to be more precise) test suite that runs a headless Chrome browser within the Ubuntu virtual machine in vagrant.
+It prods around a dummy textbook, clicks various things and takes screenshots of the application in its varying states and screen sizes.

-While it is possible to run the build tool tests from outside the vagrant virtual machine to get faster suite speeds, because the visual regression PhantomCSS tests take actual screenshots of the page they would be invalidated if you ran them from a different operating system with different font rendering.
+While it is possible to run the build tool tests tests from outside the vagrant virtual machine to get faster suite speeds, that is not recommended for the textbook tests.
+This is because the visual regression PhantomCSS tests take actual screenshots of the page, and they would be invalidated if you ran them from a different operating system with different font rendering.